sadiyameem/memory-match/README.md

 - JavaScript

 # Motivation
-- I wanted to do this project again but make it flavortown theme related with the food and animals.
+- I wanted to do this project again but make it flavortown theme related with the food.

 # Challenges/Learning
 - I learned how to add different levels, a timer and a move counter all in a video.